sharp0900/S4T2TM2/Design_Document.md

 ### What is the same?
 - the options for working with a task are the same
 ### What is different?
-- more options for tasks
+- more options for task organization
 - Gui interface
 - Sql database
+- Organization by Sprint
+- Comprehensive feedback from program **notifications**

 # Project Architecture:
 - GUI Interface for user